MatasMartin/MatasMartin/README.md

 - 👋 Hi, I’m @MatasMartin.
-- 💪 I'm 18 years old!
+- 💪 I'm 19 years old!
 - 👀 I’m interested in all things programming.
 - ✨ Languages I know: C++.
-- 🌱 I’m currently learning HTML, CSS, JavaScript, and Ruby.
+- 🌱 I’m currently learning HTML, CSS, JavaScript, SQL.
 - 📫 You can reach me through email!
 - ⚡ Fun fact: The heart of a blue whale is so large that a human can swim through its arteries.